Codeology/codeology_website/README.md

 3. Run `npm start` to test your changes.
 4. Once you finished editing, run `npm run deploy` to deploy the changes.
 5. Push the changes to the repo.

+###  Changing the About Us Page
+1. Download the member photo to `AboutUs/Constants/images/people` and name it "Name.jpg".
+If it's a repeat do "Name2.jpg" and so on
+2. Go to `AboutUs/Constants/members.js` to add the member information
+3. If it's repeating add "repeating: 2" or 3  or  whatever... 😝

+POC for questions: Amy Huang (amyxjhuang@berkeley.edu)